CertIZDAT/russian-trusted-root-ca-analyzer/README.md

 deactivate                          # to deactivate python environment
 ```

-Note: Approximate analysis time with 8 arm64 cores and fast VPN is 5.7 hours.
+Note: Approximate analysis time with 8 cores (with 5 multiplier) and fast VPN is ~12 hours.

 ## Contributions